RomanBlahuta/RomanBlahuta/README.md

 ## Skills & Interests

 I'm most experienced in Web Development, Front-end Development to be exact.
 I'm well acquainted with multiple JavaScript FE frameworks such as Angular, React as well as developing static HTML & CSS websites.
 I've used CSS preprocessors (SCSS to be exact) and HTML templating engines such as Nunjucks.
-I'm currently a trainee at KindGeek getting work experience with Angular 9, Jasmine and Karma.
+I was a frontend developer trainee at KindGeek getting work experience with Angular 9, Jasmine and Karma.

 **My field of interests:**
 * Front-end development